Surfshark Review 2020

 Do I Recommend Surfshark?

 However, I still wish to see more servers added to the list.
 Especially a dedicated server for China.
 I’m also a bit skeptical about the Trustpilot reviews of Surfshark.
 Something tells me not all reviews are legitimate – not sure about that.
-But considering overall features, pricing, customer support, and trustworthiness, Surfshark is one phenomenal VPN service.
+But considering overall features, pricing, customer support, and trustworthiness, Surfshark is one phenomenal VPN service, and thoroughly deserves the 4.4/5.0 rating.

 This concludes my Surfshark review.
 Leave me a comment, or read our unbiased VPN reviews 2020.